Floorp-Projects/Floorp/mobile/android/base/docs/localeswitching.rst

 Locale events
 =============

 One might imagine that we need only set the locale when our Application is instantiated, and when a new locale is set.
-Alas, that's not the case: whenever there's a configuration change (*e.g.*, screen rotation), when a new activity is started, and at other apparently random times, Android will supply our activities with a configuration that's been reset to the sytem locale.
+Alas, that's not the case: whenever there's a configuration change (*e.g.*, screen rotation), when a new activity is started, and at other apparently random times, Android will supply our activities with a configuration that's been reset to the system locale.

 For this reason, each starting activity must ask ``BrowserLocaleManager`` to fix its locale.